neel2703/epidemic-engine/README.txt

 Description of work:

 First, I made fetch_healthEvents.
-It connects to my AWS database (which I had made for another class, I just added a new table), reads all unseen data from the stream, and adds them to the database.
+It connects to my AWS database, reads all unseen data from the stream, and adds them to the database.
 After adding all new messages, it prints the total messages and then exits.
 Next, I made a flask app that queries the database for a specific time and place, and then separates the data into buckets and graphs it using plotly.
 It also takes my trained model from the last homework, a random forest model with .88 accuracy, and predicts whether each data point is an anomaly.
 This is another option to display in the graph.
 I realized that it got this accuracy by always predicting